romagny13/micro-db/README.md

 ### All

-get all the records al the table
+get all the records of the table

 ```php
 $posts = PostModel::all();